 Top 8 Reasons to Drive a Truck

-People may not realize that most items in their homes, and the goods they use or consume daily were delivered via truck.
+People may not realize that most items in their homes and the goods they use or consume daily were delivered via truck.
 The trucking industry is critical to many companies, and pretty much to every consumer in this country.
-The good news for current and prospective drivers is that there is tremendous job growth.
+The good news for current and prospective drivers and those who want to learn how to become a truck driver is that there is tremendous job growth.

 According to the American Trucking Association, nearly 71% of all the freight tonnage moved in the U.S. goes on trucks.
 To move 10.5 billion tons of freight annually requires over 3.6 million heavy-duty Class 8 trucks and over 3.5 million truck drivers.
 Without the industry and our truck drivers, the economy would come to a standstill.

-If you’re already a driver, or considering it, these reasons to drive a truck may resonate.
-Before we delve into our top 8, keep in mind that you need to have your commercial drivers license (CDL) and meet the requirements of the job, which vary by state and carrier but typically include a minimum age of 21 (for interstate driving), background checks with strict drug and alcohol testing and safe driving records.
+If you’re already a driver or want to train to be a truck driver, these reasons to get your trucker license may resonate.
+Before we delve into our top 8, keep in mind that you need to have your commercial drivers license (CDL), a trucking license, and meet the requirements of the job, which vary by state and carrier but typically include a minimum age of 21 (for interstate driving), background checks with strict drug and alcohol testing and safe driving records.
 Oh, and obviously you must enjoy driving!